cosmicexplorer/mutation-optimizer/README.md

 # Instructions

-Run make.
+Run `make`.
 The site makes no external requests, so just open the local file "index.html" in your browser.

 A more detailed documentation of the executable and upper-level api will be available when that is written.